-TR-1A belongs to second generation of the smallest ADS-B transceivers on market and has been developed for civil and commercial Unmanned Aircraft Systems.
-The device operates on 1090 MHz and allows to receive and transmit ADS-B data with defined 0.25, 0.5 or 1 Watt output power for ADS-B. The transceiver does not require external devices to operate.
+TR-1F belongs to the generation of the smallest transceivers on market and supports two technologies: ADS-B and FLARM.
+It has been developed to support civil and commercial Unmanned Aircraft Systems as well as General Aviation.
+The device operates on 1090 MHz and 868 MHz and allows to receive and transmit ADSB and FLARM data with defined 0.25, 0.5 or 1 Watt output power for ADS-B and 0.025 Watt for FLARM.
+The transceiver does not require external devices to operate.
 It is equipped with a high quality multi-GNSS receiver and a pressure sensor.
 The aluminum housing and ESD protection guarantee high resistance of the device to work in difficult conditions.

-TR-1A opens the way to the implementation of the Detect and Avoid algorithms, supporting the integration of UAS into the airspace.
+TR-1F opens the way to the safe integration of UAS into non-segregated airspace, implementation of the Detect and Avoid algorithms and reduce separation between airspace users.